CDSoft/makex/README.md

 # LETTER
 #     shortcut to panda with some default parameters
 #     to generate a letter
+# LSVG
+#     path to the lsvg executable (see https://github.com/CDSoft/lsvg)
 # GHCUP, GHC, CABAL, STACK
 #     path to the ghcup, ghc, cabal, stack executables
 #     (see https://www.haskell.org/ghcup/)